 General David H. Petraeus is the commanding general of the Multi-National Force-Iraq.
 He is a graduate of the U.S. Military Academy and has an MPA and Ph.D. in international relations from Princeton University.
-General Petraeus has been nominated for and confirmed by the U.S. Senate as the next commander for the U.S. Central Command and will take command in October.
+General Petraeus has been nominated for and confirmed by the U.S. Senate as the next commander for the U.S. Central Command.